Does the CS team own the Upsell/Cross opportunity?

 Scott Hair

-Scott Hair Member Posts: 9 Seeker
+Member Posts: 9 Contributor

 I'm new to the forum and I'm sure this question has been asked by others.
 I'm curious to learn from other SaaS based subscription software companies as to whether or not their CS team owns the upsell/cross-sell opportunity along with securing the existing renewal?
 Or does the CS team perform lead generation then pass the upsell/cross-sell over to sales?